JetBrains/teamcity-documentation/topics/rest-api.md

 * `project` – `<projectLocator>` to limit the build configurations to those belonging to a single project.
 * `affectedProject` – `<projectLocator>` to limit the build configurations under a single project (recursively).
 * `template` – `<buildTypeLocator>` of a template to list only build configurations using the template.
-* `templateFlag` – boolean value to get only templates or only non\-templates.
+* `templateFlag` – boolean value to get only templates or only non-templates.
 * `paused` – boolean value to filter paused/not paused build configurations.